-If you are experiencing a problem with smoke, noise, smells, dust or light you can report them to us.
+If you are experiencing a problem with smoke, ash, dust or light or odour from a commercial premises you can report them to us.

 For us to take action a problem needs to be a ‘statutory nuisance’ which means it happens more than once, occurs over a period of time and affects you on your own property/premises.